 Without treatment, most people with septic shock die.
 Even with treatment, there is a significant risk of death.
 On average, about 30 to 40% of people with septic shock die.
 However, the risk of death varies greatly depending on many factors, including how quickly people are treated, the type of bacteria involved (particularly whether the bacteria are resistant to antibiotics Antibiotic Resistance Antibiotics are drugs used to treat bacterial infections.
-They are ineffective against viral infections and most other infections.
-Antibiotics either kill microorganisms or stop them from reproducing... read more ) and the person's underlying health status.
+They are not effective against viral infections and most other infections.
+Antibiotics either kill bacteria or stop them from reproducing... read more ) and the person's underlying health status.

 Treatment of Sepsis and Septic Shock

 Doctors immediately treat sepsis and septic shock with antibiotics.
 Doctors do not wait until test results confirm the diagnosis because a delay in antibiotic treatment greatly decreases the chances of survival.
 Treatment occurs in a hospital.